kklein/sps24-metalearners/slides/slides.md

 ---

+## The data, the details

+- n = 10,391
+  - ~1/3 received coaching
+- Originally from National Study of Learning Mindsets
+  - Nature, September 2019
+- We used an anonymized version from [Athey and Wager](https://arxiv.org/pdf/1902.07409)
+  - All continuous features have been transformed to a standard Normal

+---

 ## The data, an excerpt

 |      | schoolid | success_expect | ethnicity | gender | frst_in_family | school_urbanicity | school_mindset | school_achievement | school_ethnic_minority | school_poverty | school_size | intervention | achievement_score |